Consent Preferences

 Lupron

-Big-Box Retail Programs
+Typical Retail Programs

-• Must enter through third-party telehealth intake
+• Entry through a third-party telehealth intake

 • Limited to a single clinic network's availability

-• Your care coordinated between three separate organizations
+• Care coordinated across separate organizations

 RMA of Michigan